connor-reid-tiffany/EHEC_genome/README.md

 ### Step 2, Assess the quality of your reads

-Note: I had trouble figuring out how to run FastQC from any directory, and was unable to custom set a path (maybe cause its java?), so I just ran the fastqc function from inside the FastQC folder and used the full path for my files in the arguments (clunky, I know)
+Note: I had trouble figuring out how to run FastQC from any directory, and was unable to custom set a path (probably security junk since i did this on an MMI machine), so I just ran the fastqc function from inside the FastQC folder and used the full path for my files in the arguments (clunky, I know)
 ```
 ./fastqc ~/EHEC_genome/seqs/SRR4301589_1.fastq ~/EHEC_genome/seqs/SRR4301589_2
 ```